BitonicNL/bl3p-api/docs/base.md

 ### 2.5 - AmountObj type

-You will notice that sometimes we don't define an field type as '_string_', '_array_' or '_int_', but as '_amountObj_'.
+You will notice that sometimes we don't define a field type as '_string_', '_array_' or '_int_', but as '_amountObj_'.
-This is an type of field which will always maintain the following format:
+This is a type of field which will always maintain the following format:

 `value_int` string